pi-top/pi-top-Python-SDK/docs/labs.rst

 - WebServer: for simple static websites or ground-up customisation
 - WebController: 'batteries included' WebServer for building websites that interact with your pi-top
-- RoverWebController for controlling rover projects
+- RoverWebController: preconfigured but customisable WebController for rover-style robots
 - Prebuilt blueprints for quickly adding features to your custom WebServers

 WebServer